 Sharing this post from last year as I think it touched many and is worthy to share again.

 A Christmas Tree of Life

-As I read posts here about loss, especially recent loss and about sadness around the holidays, it makes me think of that first Christmas without Kenz.
+As I read posts on social media about loss, especially recent loss and about sadness around the holidays, it makes me think of that first Christmas without Kenz.
 I recall words from a well meaning friend “you will just have to find your new normal”.
 At the time, the words stung!
 I did not want a new normal.
 I had made up my mind that I was not going to have a Christmas tree.
 After all, Makenzie was such an intricate part of the tradition of putting the tree up.
 I am, for the most part a procrastinator.
 I have to feel inspired to do things that matter; but, Kenz always wanted the tree up immediately following Thanksgiving.
 I could usually delay this with my own reasoning for a couple of weeks but then she would haul off and pull the decorations out of storage and get everything going..
 With Christmas music blaring, she would get the tree situated with lights wrapped on it and a few precious handmade ornaments from kindergarten placed strategically front and center (she knew that I would move these sweet little gems to the back to accommodate my own need for synchronicity and perfection).
 And then she would ditch me!
 Opened boxes spread all over the living room floor she would find something else to suit her fancy and leave me to finish the job.

 Anyway that first Christmas season I was shopping and as I waited in line, a box of purple ornaments summoned me.
 I actually got out of a very long line at a cash register to retrieve this single box of ornaments and then get to the back of the line to purchase them.